ipredictive ad tracking pixel

 July 13, 2020

-Is Wide Awake Surgery for Hand & Wrist Conditions the right option for you?
+Is Wide Awake Hand Surgery for the right option for you?

-If you are in need of surgery for your hand or wrist, you may be concerned about the risks of general anesthesia.
-This drug-induced coma is much more than simply falling asleep.
-Some risks and side effects of anesthesia are:
+If you are in need of surgery for your hand or wrist, you may be concerned about the side effects of general anesthesia which can include:

 • temporary memory loss or confusion